GameServerManagers/LinuxGSM-Docs/Arma-3.md

 ```

 Edit the game server config for the ARMA 3 server (not the headless client) `arma3server.server.cfg`.
-Add the headless client IP address to `headlessClient[]=`.
+Add the headless client IP address to `headlessClients[]=`.
 If the headless client is on the same physical server as the ARMA 3 server then also add the IP it to `localClient[]=`.

 > note: Do not use 127.0.0.1 as the IP address.